plasticmacaroni/bg3-missables/checklist.md

 - Have a conversation with the inquisitor
 - Perform an Astral Plane visit, talk to Lae'zel
   - Talk to the visitor upon a long rest
-# Anytime Before Act 2
+# BEFORE CONTINUING TO ACT 2
 - Let a certain Dandy shove an icepick in your eye for a permanent upgrade (unconfirmed that this has to be before Act 2)
 - Deluxe edition -- portraits: optionally find Fane in The Ruins, Lohse near Nettie in The Emerald Grove, Red Prince in the Waukeen's Rest, Ifan in the Blighted Village, Sebille in the Hag's house, and finally Beast in The Arcane Tower
 - You will meet some hyenas near a broken cart in the upperworld (there will be a cutscene prompting you to react to the dead hyenas)
 - Raphael will show up either during a long rest, or automatically if you haven't rested in a while
 # Act 2: First Things First
-- If you didn't talk to Dammon in Act 1, do this as soon as you can for Karlach's poor sake
+- Remember if you didn't talk to Dammon in Act 1, do this as soon as you can for Karlach's poor sake
 - Plan to rescue the prisoners BEFORE Shar's Temple (and the Nightsong questline)
 # The road
 - Play hide and seek with a child, get a cool ring